prof-rossetti/georgetown-opim-243-201901/notes/git.md

 > NOTE: after executing some commands like `git log` and `git diff`, you can press the "Enter" key to keep reading, and type "q" to quit when you are done.

-> NOTE: after executing other commands like `git pull`, you may find yourself at times in an unfamiliar-looking "Vi" text editor window, which you can exit by pressing the "shift + ZZ" keys.
+> NOTE: after executing commands like `git pull`, you may find yourself at times in an unfamiliar-looking "Vi" text editor window, which you can exit by pressing the "shift + ZZ" keys.

 ### Local Repositories